shorn/cdk-ipv6-toy/readme.md

 # CDK configuration

-The CDK app is [environment-specific](https://docs.aws.amazon.com/cdk/v2/guide/environments.html), but `cdk.context.json` is in `.gitignore` so that my account id is not published to github.
+The CDK app is [environment-specific](https://docs.aws.amazon.com/cdk/v2/guide/environments.html), but `cdk.context.json` is in `.gitignore` so that my own AWS Account ID is not published to github.

 This means you should be able to deploy the app in your own account and region without having to change anything that might be specific to the region you want